dpridetech/HomeLab/README.md

 In the future, I plan to migrate from a single host to a **dedicated mini-server cluster** for improved performance, uptime, and scalability.

+This homelab project is a hands-on learning portfolio.
+I used ChatGPT as a guide to explore concepts while performing all setups, scripting, and experimentation myself.

 ---

 ## 🖥️ Hardware Specs